We had a fourth Student Monthly Progress on June 23rd, 2023.

 There are 4 students who presented their research in this meeting.

-First presenter is Kotaro Shimizu from the Laboratory of Wildlife Biology and Medicine.
+First presenter is SHIMIZU Kotaro from the Laboratory of Wildlife Biology and Medicine.
 He presented his study on the burden of ticks in brown bear and sika deer in Hokkaido.
 The reason why he targeted these 2 wildlife species because they are large animal that can harbor numerous amounts of ticks.
 Moreover, brown bear and sika deer have wide territorial that are important for spreading of ticks and may relate to the risk of tick-borne diseases in humans.

-Second, Mira Kato-Suzuki from the Laboratory of Biochemistry presented her study on suppression of the browning mechanism of white adipose tissue in the offspring due to maternal vitamin A deficiency.
+Second, KATO Mira from the Laboratory of Biochemistry presented her study on suppression of the browning mechanism of white adipose tissue in the offspring due to maternal vitamin A deficiency.
 Browning of white adipose tissue is the mechanism for lipolysis and lacking this mechanism may lead to obesity problem in humans and animals.
 This study demonstrated that deficiencies of vitamin A in maternal mice can suppress browning of white adipose tissue in their offspring and may lead to obesity in mice.

-The third presenter is Yannick Munyeku Bazitama from the Laboratory of Global Epidemiology.
+The third presenter is MUNYEKU Yannick Bazitama from the Laboratory of Global Epidemiology.
 His research focuses on characterization of human Tibrovirus envelope glycoproteins (GP).
 He generated from virus-like particle bearing GP of 4 tibrovirus strains, immunized mice and examined neutralizing antibodies.
 In addition, he used these pseudoviruses to evaluate zoonotic potential by determining attachment factor of this virus and cell tropism.

 This meeting provided an insight of many research fields including ecology, physiology, virology, and toxicology.
 It was a great opportunity for all graduate students to learn various kinds of research through their class mate’s studies.